Full-time MBA programme content and structure

 Study the second set of core modules.

-Change in action project: Work in groups on different aspects of a complex change initiative, often with the same client from your Consulting in action project suggesting how to implement your recommendations
+Change in action project: Work in groups on different aspects of a complex change initiative, often with the same client from your Consulting in action project

 Careers: Recruitment into senior/experienced roles